rukou/website/_docs/security.md

 **The Basics:**

-* all communication is enccrypted at all time
+* All communication is encrypted at all time
-* all data at rest is enccrypted at all time
+* All data at rest is encrypted at all time

 <br>